Antique Salesman Samples

 machines that are available there are also salesman samples and

-Generally speaking, if they have the manufacturer's location and other information stenciled on them,
+Generally speaking, if they have the manufacturer's location, patent info and other information stenciled on them,

-samples or display models rather than toys, as demonstrated by the Queen
+samples or display models rather than toys.
+As illustrated by the Queen

 Washer on the left.

-In that picture, and the one on the right I am showing you a graphic example of
+The washer on the right is a graphic example of

 the difference between what we consider to be a salesman sample and a toy